Dec. 7, 2005, Revised: Spring 2016, Dec. 6, 2017, March 19, 2019

 ARTICLE III — MEMBERSHIP

 Section 1.
-Membership in this Association shall be open to persons designated as eligible for membership under the DCCCD Human Resources policies.
+Membership in this Association shall be open to persons designated as eligible for membership under the DCCCD Talent Central policies.

 Section 2.
 Association dues shall be payable to the treasurer on an annual basis coinciding with the calendar year (January-December) or a lifetime membership may be purchased.